azelcorpuz/azelcorpuz.github.io/docs/_posts/2021-02-21-software-factory.markdown

    * This includes **planning**, **implementation**, **build** and **test**
 * **Operations** is the team putting the delivered software into production, monitoring and making sure everything works fine
    * focusing on **deployment**, **operating** and **monitoring**
-* **DevOps** goal is to integrate these 2 process resulting to faster delivery which can end up to customer satisfaction
+* **DevOps** goal is to integrate these 2 process resulting to faster delivery which can end up to customer satisfaction, but its not a one time integration, it's a cycle
 * **DevOps** is different for **Agile** but it blends each other
    * For your **Agile** to be successful you'll need **DevOps**, but to successfully achieve **DevOps** you might want to go for **Agile** methodolgy for your development